jeltechnologies/ai-mcp-stockholm-public-transport/README.md

 Tweaking that will take most time.

 ### My vision on MCP going forward
-The Model Context Protocol has the potential to revolutionize agentic AI by focusing on usability for chatbots.
-But we must focus on the needs of the bot when we design Model Context Protocol servers.
+The Model Context Protocol has the potential to revolutionize agentic AI, and for it to work we need to focus on the needs of the AI bots.
 This goes against the nature of most software engineers.
 We are used to deterministic systems, where things are testable because they always behave the same.

 Developing human interfaces without usability has lead to high quality of horrible user interfaces.
 These are high quality, because thet pass all automatic tests. many horrible user interfaces.
-But with the user need as afterthough, much of these user interfaces are useless, in practical reality.
+But with the user need as afterthought, much of these user interfaces are useless, in practical reality.
 We must now fall in the same trap with AI bots.

-Chatbots act human-like randomly "how they feel for it, what is fashionable / what correlates".
+Chatbots act human-like randomly "how they feel for it / what is fashionable / what correlates".
 Almost like humans!

 # Enough ranting already, let's get started!
 To get this project running you will need a Linux box with Docker, for example in the cloud or on a homeserver.